ArkZ10/NASA-APACO/README.md

   - `GLDS-25_array_differential_expression_GLMicroArrayData.txt`: Differential expression data for the GLDS-25 array.
   - `multiqc_data_379.json`: MultiQC report data for dataset 379, used for quality control of sequencing results or similar metrics.
   - `multiqc_data_665.json`: MultiQC report data for dataset 665, similarly used for quality control metrics.

+### `Machine-Learning`
+- **Purpose**: Contains files related to the machine learning models used to predict the quality of RNA datasets.
+- **Contents**:
+  - Jupyter notebooks, and model files that are responsible for predicting the quality of RNA sequencing data.
+The models are trained on the provided datasets and the results are analyzed to assess RNA quality metrics.

 ### `Website`
 - **Purpose**: Contains all necessary files to build the project’s website.
 - **Contents**: